 Choose the appropriate setting from your blender that will give you the consistency you want.
 After that, put your blender on and start blending.
 Once you acquire the consistency you wish for, turn off the blender, and taste your juice.
 If the taste is excellent, you are lucky, but you can add some sugar to improve the taste if you have failed.

 Your juice is bow ready, and you can serve it chilled!

 Is It Healthier To Juice Or Blend?

-At one time or the other, I am certain that you got carried away in thoughts wondering to juice or blend?
+At one time or the other, I am certain that you got carried away in thoughts wandering to juice or blend?
 Juicers and blenders both play an important role in keeping our families well take care of.
-Choosing between to juice or blend can be quite tricky due to the immense benefits that both deliver.
+Choosing between juice or blend can be quite tricky due to the immense benefits that both deliver.